rocket-pig/autobabytermux/README.md

 ### Contributing

 If you want to contribute, pull requests or wearing pants not required.
 You can even just yell at me in the Issues and link a gist, whatever works.
 I in every sense intend to simultaneously never take this seriously, and see it thru.
 This is how beauty is made.
-Join in - don't be skurred - we need your trippy (or not) input.
+Join in plz! - we would love your trippy (or not) input.